 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the GFX 100S and A7 can be found, respectively, in the Fujifilm GFX 100S Manual (free pdf) or the online Sony A7 Manual.